wogscpar/SZZUnleashed/README.md

 `python assemble_diffusion_features.py --repository <path_to_repo> --branch <branch>`

 ### Experience Features ###
-Maybe the most uncomfortable feature group.
-The experience features are the features that measures how much experience a developer has, both how recent but also how much experience the developer has overall with the code.
+Maybe the most sensitive feature group.
+The experience features are the features that measure how much experience a developer has, calculated based on both overall activity in the repository and recent activity.

 The features are:

 1. Overall experience.
 2. Recent experience.

 The script builds a graph to keep track of each authors experience.
-So the intial run is:
+The intial run is:
 `python assemble_experience_features.py --repository <repo_path> --branch <branch> --save-graph`

-This will result in a graph which the script could use for future analysis
+This results in a graph that the script below uses for future analysis

 To rerun the analysis without generating a new graph, just run:
 `python assemble_experience_features.py --repository <repo_path> --branch <branch>`

 ### History Features ###
-The history are as follows:
+The history is represented by the following:

 1. The number of authors in a file.
 2. The time between contributions made by the author.
 3. The number of unique changes between the last commit.

-The same as with the experience features, the script must initially generate a graph where the file meta data is saved.
+Analogous to the experience features, the script must initially generate a graph where the file meta data is saved.
 `python assemble_history_features.py --repository <repo_path> --branch <branch> --save-graph`